angular/angular/aio/content/guide/cli-builder.md

 </code-example>

-This will copy the `package.json` file to `package-copy.json`.
+This copies the `package.json` file to `package-copy.json`.

-You can use command-line arguments to override the configured defaults.
+Use command-line arguments to override the configured defaults.
 For example, to run with a different `destination` value, use the following CLI command.

 <code-example language="sh">